Cheongnyangni station

 Cheongnyangni station is a major railway station located at Dongdaemun District, Seoul, South Korea.
-It serves as a terminus for passenger trains serving the eastern part of South Korea.
-KTX, ITX-Cheongchun, and Mugunghwa-ho trains terminate or stop at this station.
-Several Seoul Metropolitan Subway lines serve the station: Seoul Subway Line 1, the Gyeongchun Line, the Suin–Bundang Line and the Gyeongui–Jungang Line.
+It serves as a terminus for passenger trains serving the eastern part of South Korea, with KTX, ITX-Cheongchun, and Mugunghwa-ho trains terminating or stopping at this station.
+The station also serves the Seoul Subway through Line 1, the Gyeongchun Line, the Suin-Bundang Line, and the Gyeongui-Jungang Line.

-The Gyeongchun Line extended from Sangbong station to Cheongnyangni station in September 2016, offering a transfer to Line 1, although only some services terminate here, with others terminating at Sangbong.
-A physical transfer between underground and aboveground stations opened on 20 August 2010.
+The Gyeongchun Line was extended from Sangbong station to Cheongnyangni station in September 2016, offering a transfer to Line 1, although only some services terminate here, with others terminating at Sangbong.
+A physical transfer between underground and aboveground stations opened on August 20, 2010.

 Passenger trains serving the following Korail lines terminate at Cheongnyangni station: